samvera-deprecated/orcid/README.md

 A [Rails Engine](https://guides.rubyonrails.org/engines.html) for integrating with [Orcid](https://orcid.org).

+To fully interact with the Orcid remote services, you will need to [register your ORCID application profile](#registering-for-an-orcid-application-profile).

 * [Installation](#installation)
 * [Using the Orcid widget in your application](#using-the-orcid-widget-in-your-application)
 * [Registering for an ORCID application profile](#registering-for-an-orcid-application-profile)